 Yap Teck Chai

-Teck Chai is Counsel at Legal Ink and his practice covers a broad spectrum of financial and regulatory transactions.
+Teck Chai is Managing Counsel at Legal Ink LLC and his practice covers a broad spectrum of financial and regulatory transactions.
 Teck Chai was focusing on banking and finance, corporate, and securities law before expanding his practice to cover payment services and financial regulation.
 Prior to his current role, he was a senior associate at an international law firm.

 Ow Kim Kit

 Kit is a Partner at Legal Ink and has over 20 years of legal experience in leading local and international law firms as well as at leading international banks.
-Kit was also Senior Counsel at the Monetary Authority of Singapore where she was involved in calibrating and drafting Singapore’s banking laws and regulations and the development of wealth management, financial intermediaries, and trust industry in Singapore.
+Kit was also Senior Legal Counsel at the Monetary Authority of Singapore where she was involved in calibrating and drafting Singapore’s banking laws and regulations and the development of wealth management, financial intermediaries, and trust industry in Singapore.